 Substance use creates a feeling of euphoria, calming the body, and eliminating pain.
 These feelings reinforce substance use and the behaviors that accompany addiction.
 Even though addiction has negative effects on an individual’s life, the benefits of the substance outweigh the risks in their eyes.

 Substance abuse counselors use specific interventions to address unhealthy behaviors, including:

-- Education and planning: The counselor provide education on the behaviors and consequences of substance abuse.
-And will help develop a plan to change unwanted behaviors.
+• Education and planning: The counselor provides education on the behaviors and consequences of substance abuse and will help develop a plan to change unwanted behaviors.

 Cognitive-Behavioral Therapy (CBT)